How to deal with angry customers: 4 conflict resolution tips

 • Maintain eye contact.
 Not a stare-down, but eye contact is an important part of effective communication.

-Active listening skills can help you get to the root of a customer’s complaint.
+Active listening skills can help you get to the root of a customer’s complaint, figure out how to deal with it quickly and come up with the best plan for addressing the customer’s issue.

 If the customer starts using profanity or threatens you, it’s okay to tell them you won’t tolerate being spoken to that way.
-Tell them that you’re there to help, but if they continue the abuse, you will call security or the police.
+Tell them you’re there to help but, if they continue the abuse, you will call security or the police.

 Politely but firmly say you have disagreeing viewpoints and you can no longer go further with the conversation.
 Advise them of your policies and suggest they take complaints to an industry regulatory board or authority.